Principal Investigator; Co-Director of the Mechanotransductive Methods Core, and Pittsburgh Site Lead

 Dr. Rando’s research has focused on the structure and function of skeletal muscle with particular emphasis on stem cell biology and regenerative potential of muscle tissue in the setting of aging, injury, and disease.
 His laboratory has more recently expanded into the area of tissue engineering, with an emphasis on Regenerative Rehabilitation, exploring the effects of exercise and physical activity on muscle regenerative and reparative functions.
 Dr. Rando has been recognized as leader in scientific fields ranging from the biology of aging, to stem cell biology, to muscular dystrophy.
 For his seminal work on systemic aging, he received the prestigious NIH Director’s Pioneer Award in 2005, and he recently was the recipient of a Transformative Research Award from the NIH for studies of the mechanisms of enhancement of cognition by physical activity such as exercise.
 He has received numerous awards, including a Paul Beeson Physician Faculty Scholar in Aging, a Senior Scholar Award from the Ellison Medical Foundation, and a “Breakthroughs in Gerontology” Award from the American Federation for Aging Research.

-Co-Investigator; Co-Director of the Mechanotransductive Methods Core, and Pittsburgh Site lead
+Co-Investigator; Co-Director of the Rehabilitation and Mechanosensitive Biomarkers Core

-Co-Investigator; Co-Director of the Mechanotransductive Methods Core, UCSF Site Lead
+Co-Investigator; Co-Director of the Mechanotransductive Methods Core, UT Austin Site Lead

 Co-Investigator; Co-Director of the Cellular Therapeutics/Tissue Engineering Core, Mayo Clinic Site Lead